siguizana/uaa/README.md

 ## Building for production

-To optimize the MenaUaa application for production, run:
+To optimize the MenaUAA application for production, run:

     ./mvnw -Pprod clean package